chase-cove/three-rot13/README.md

 # three-rot13

-### now with 26 more place rotations than regular rot13!
-200% more
+### now with 26 more place rotations than regular rot13! that's 200% more!

 ## Usage